dhh1128/sivanea.com/avery-and-the-giant-frog.md

 The frog was taller than Avery.
 It looked at him with its big eyes.

-“You woke me up!” it said.
+"You woke me up!" it said.

-“Sorry,” said Avery.
+"Sorry," said Avery.
 Avery didn’t like it very much when his little brothers woke him up from a nap, so he figured the frog didn’t like it either.

-“Why were you asleep under the ground?” asked Tex.
+"Why were you asleep under the ground?" asked Tex.

-“It was the only place I could get some peace and quiet,” said the frog.
+"It was the only place I could get some peace and quiet," said the frog.

-“If you want, you can get back in the hole and I’ll cover you up again,” said Avery.
+"If you want, you can get back in the hole and I’ll cover you up again," said Avery.
 He wanted to make the frog feel better.

-“That’s very nice of you,” said the frog.
+"That’s very nice of you," said the frog.

-“Or we could find some bugs for you to eat,” added Tex.
+"Or we could find some bugs for you to eat," added Tex.

 <figure><img src="assets/bugs.jpg" /><figcaption>Image credit: <a href="ai-art">AI+</a></figcaption></figure>

-“Yuck!
+"Yuck!
 Who wants to eat bugs?
-They taste terrible.” said the frog.
+They taste terrible." said the frog.

 Avery thought about what bugs might taste like, and he decided the frog was right.
-“Do you like popsicles?” he asked.
+"Do you like popsicles?" he asked.

-“Popsicles!” said the frog with delight.
-“I love popsicles.”
+"Popsicles!" said the frog with delight.
+"I love popsicles."

-“I’ll get you one,” said Avery.
+"I’ll get you one," said Avery.
 He was a very nice boy, and he liked to do things to make friends with people.
 He ran inside and found his mom, who was busy reading books with the babies.

-“Mom,” said Avery, “there’s a giant frog outside.
+"Mom," said Avery, "there’s a giant frog outside.
 He wants a popsicle.
-Can I give him one?”
+Can I give him one?"

 Avery’s mom looked at him.
-“Are you sure it’s a giant frog that wants the popsicle, and not a hungry Avery?”
+"Are you sure it’s a giant frog that wants the popsicle, and not a hungry Avery?"

 Avery laughed.
-“C’mon, Mom.
-I said he could have one.”
+"C’mon, Mom.
+I said he could have one."

-“All right,” said Avery’s mom.
-“Make sure you put the wrapper in the garbage instead of leaving it on the grass.”
+"All right," said Avery’s mom.
+"Make sure you put the wrapper in the garbage instead of leaving it on the grass."

 <figure><img src="assets/popsicle.jpg" /><figcaption>Image credit: <a href="ai-art">AI+</a></figcaption></figure>

 Avery said thank you (he was a very polite little boy), got a popsicle, threw the wrapper in the garbage (he was also very obedient), and took the popsicle out to the frog.
 The frog slurped it up with one giant lick of his sticky tongue, then smacked his lips and burped.

-“Gross,” said Avery and Tex.
+"Gross," said Avery and Tex.
 They burped sometimes, too, but the frog’s burp was just as giant as he was.

-“Well,” said the frog, “thanks for the treat.
-Before I go back to bed, would you two like a ride on my back?”
+"Well," said the frog, "thanks for the treat.
+Before I go back to bed, would you two like a ride on my back?"

-“Sure!” shouted Avery.
+"Sure!" shouted Avery.

-“You bet!” shouted Tex.
+"You bet!" shouted Tex.

 Avery helped lift Tex onto the frog’s back.
 He knew that Tex would feel sad if he didn’t get a ride.
 Then Avery climbed up behind him, and the frog made a jump right over the top of Avery’s house.
 They flew through the air again and again, sometimes passing over trees, bikes, and cars.
 They even jumped over Avery’s sisters who were playing in the sprinkler in the front yard.